 If you have some difficulty breathing through your nose, it may be possible to improve this at the same time by adjusting the lie of the plate of the bone and cartilage which separates one half of your nose from the other.
 This is referred to as a septoplasty.

 Sometimes the size of the nose as a feature of the face is influenced by the proportions of the other features, such as the chin and the cheek bones.
 To normalise facial appearance it may be advisable to alter these features as well, either at the same time as the rhinoplasty or during a separate operation.

 There is always some bruising and swelling, particularly around the eyes, which can take up to three weeks to disappear completely.
 A firm splint over the nose must be worn during part of this time.
 By the end of three weeks, swelling will have settled sufficiently for you to look normal to others and as if you had not had recent surgery.
 Indeed, it is likely that that you will be surprised by the absence of other people’s reactions to your new nose.
 They, of course, have not been as conscious of your nose as you have been.
 If you have any anxieties about family and friends noticing a change in your appearance, change your hairstyle at the same time and they will think it is that which accounts for you new looks.

 It is worth anticipating your own reaction to the first sight of yourself and your new nose.
 To start with, you will look rather strange in the mirror and not quite ‘you’.
 Remember that it takes a few days for your mind’s eye to adjust itself to the new ‘you’.
-It also takes a good three months or more for all the swelling to settle out of the nose.
+It also takes a good twelve months or more for all the swelling to settle out of the nose.
 If there are any minor problems of shape soon after the operation, do not worry, they will almost certainly improve with time.
 Your nose will also feel rather numb and stiff for several months, particularly around the tip.